micmejia/bible-dump/NKJV/Judges/Judg 1.md

 Now the children of Judah fought against Jerusalem and took it; they struck it with the edge of the sword and set the city on fire.

 ###### 9
-And afterward the children of Judah went down to fight against the Canaanites who dwelt in the mountains, in the [^a]South, and in the lowland.
+And afterward the children of Judah went down to fight against the Canaanites who dwelt in the mountains, in the South, and in the lowland.

 ###### 10
-Then Judah [^b]went against the Canaanites who dwelt in Hebron.
+Then Judah went against the Canaanites who dwelt in Hebron.
 (Now the name of Hebron _was_ formerly Kirjath Arba.)
 And they killed Sheshai, Ahiman, and Talmai.

 ###### 11
 From there they went against the inhabitants of Debir.
 (The name of Debir _was_ formerly Kirjath Sepher.)